Creating Time and Distance Isolines using the NetworkCostCalculator

 The scenario here is that we wish to calculate travel times for a particular firehall, to ensure that all properties within the area of responsibility can be provided with emergency medical coverage within a 4-minute time period.

-As with most FME translations, only part of the authoring process involves calculating the travel times, with the remainder of the process involves setting up the source datasets correctly.
+As with most FME translations, only part of the authoring process involves calculating the travel times, with the remainder of the process involving setting up the source datasets correctly.

 Source Data